yasmeenzoubi/single-cell-rna-seq-pancreas-pipeline/README.md

 # Load the data.
 Here the Baron Pancreas Database, a large dataset of human and mouse pancreatic tissue single-cell RNA-sequencing data, will be used.
 # This will automatically download the data from ExperimentHub
 sce <- BaronPancreasData('human')
-#Note that this database contains many cells!
-Loading and analyzing the entire number of cells will be very time consuming.
-To simplify the process, subset a small sample of cells ~2000.
 ```

 ## Subset to ~2000 cells.